Nuvoton-Israel/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

 -  ``ERRATA_A510_2684597``: This applies erratum 2684597 workaround to
    Cortex-A510 CPU.
 This needs to be applied to revision r0p0, r0p1, r0p2,
    r0p3, r1p0, r1p1 and r1p2.
 It is fixed in r1p3.

+For Cortex-A715, the following errata build flags are defined :

+-  ``ERRATA_A715_2701951``: This applies erratum 2701951 workaround to Cortex-A715
+   CPU and affects system configurations that do not use an ARM interconnect IP.
+This needs to be applied to revisions r0p0, r1p0 and r1p1.
+It is fixed in r1p2.

 DSU Errata Workarounds
 ----------------------